preludeorg/test/tests/dd270c6f-a41c-4115-b54d-ff940abd9c27/README.md

 ## How

+> Safety: discovered details are never sent off the device

 This test uses a free service hosted at http://ipinfo.io which displays the IP information of the caller.
 It exits successfully if the lookup is allowed to complete.